aws-amplify/docs/docs/console/auth/import.md

 - Lambda functions are enabled to access the chosen Amazon Cognito resource if you permit it.

 ## Multi-environment support
-When you create a new environment, Amplify assumes, by default, that you’re managing your app’s Amazon Cognito resources outside of an Amplify project.
-You’ll be asked to either import a different Amazon Cognito resource or maintain the same Amazon Cognito resource for your app’s auth category.
+When you clon an environment or create a new one, you’ll be asked to either import a different Amazon Cognito resource or maintain the same Amazon Cognito resource for your app’s auth category.

 If you want to have Amplify manage your authorization resources in a new environment, unlink the imported Cognito resource and add authorization to your new environment.
 This will create new Amplify-managed authorization resources in the new environment.

 ## Unlink an existing Amazon Cognito user pool or identity pool
-To order to unlink your existing Amazon Cognito resource, click **Unlink Cognito User Pool and Identity Pool** on the bottom of the **Authentication** page and follow the prompt to confirm this action.
+In order to unlink your existing Amazon Cognito resource, click **Unlink Cognito User Pool and Identity Pool** on the bottom of the **Authentication** page and follow the prompt to confirm this action.
 This only unlinks the Amazon Cognito resource referenced from the Amplify project.
 It does not delete the Amazon Cognito resource itself.